Green is good

 Thursday, 19 Mar 2020

-Fiona Le Poidevin, CEO of The International Stock Exchange Group, which has offices in both Guernsey and Jersey, explores how the Channel Islands are utilising experience and expertise to make a significant impact in global green and sustainable finance initiatives.
+Writing in a Channel Islands business magazine prior to the escalation of the coronavirus (COVID-19) crisis in Europe, Fiona Le Poidevin, CEO of The International Stock Exchange Group, explores how the Channel Islands are utilising experience and expertise to make a significant impact in global green and sustainable finance initiatives.

 As is custom, in January this year the leading global political and economic figures met in Davos for the World Economic Forum Annual Meeting.
 What was different this year though was that it was entitled ‘Stakeholders for a Cohesive and Sustainable World’.
 It was aimed at giving meaning to the phrase ‘stakeholder capitalism’ and intended to assist governments and institutions in tracking progress against the Paris (Climate) Agreement and the UN’s Sustainable Development Goals.
 Oh, and a 17 year old Swede by the name of Greta Thunberg was in attendance.